codersclub/DRKB/database/sybase/tsql/triggers/index.md

 as

-print \"Now modify the titleauthor table the same way.\"
+print "Now modify the titleauthor table the same way."